-- a) The Company has a process for periodically evaluating the performance of its senior executives and this is undertaken through the Remuneration and Nomination Committee. - A performance review of the Company's Acting Chief Executive Officer was undertaken in September 2018.
+- The Company has a process for periodically evaluating the performance of its senior executives and this is undertaken through the Remuneration and Nomination Committee. - At present the Company has no full time senior executive staff.

 Principle 2: Structure the board to add value